pingcap/docs/faq/tidb.md

 #### The error message `transaction too large` is displayed

+Due to the limitation of the underlying storage engine, each key-value entry (one row) in TiDB should be no more than 6MB.

 Distributed transactions need to conduct two-phase commit and the underlying implementation performs Raft replication.
 If a transaction is very large, the commit process would be quite slow and this transaction is more likely to conflict with other transactions.
 Moreover, the rollback of a failed transaction leads to an unnecessary performance penalty.
-To avoid these problems, we limit the transaction size:

-- A transaction is limited to 5000 SQL statements (by default)
-- Each Key-Value entry is no more than 6MB

-There are [similar limits](https://cloud.google.com/spanner/docs/limits) on Google Cloud Spanner.

-By default, we limit the total size of key-value entries to no more than 100MB.
+To avoid these problems, we limit the default transaction total size of key-value entries to no more than 100MB.
 If you need larger transactions, change `txn-total-size-limit` in the TiDB configuration file.
 The maximum value of this configuration item is up to `10G`.
 The actual limitation might also depend on the hardware of the RAM.

+There are [similar limits](https://cloud.google.com/spanner/docs/limits) on Google Cloud Spanner.

 #### How to import data in batches?